-During the freshman or sophomore year, any student pursuing teacher education should enroll in EDU 1003, Theories of Human Learning, the initial course in the sequence.
-Likewise, students are expected to enroll in SPE 2013 Families and Students in a Diverse Society, the second course in the sequence.
-Students will be expected to attend an orientation meeting held bi-annually by the Teacher Education Unit in effort to explain the pathway to Arkansas teacher licensure.
+During the freshman or sophomore year, any student pursuing teacher education must complete EDU 1003, Theories of Human Learning, the initial course in the sequence.
+Likewise, students are expected to complete SPE 2013 Families and Students in a Diverse Society, the second course in the sequence.
+Students are expected to attend an orientation meeting held bi-annually by the Teacher Education Unit in effort to explain the pathway to Arkansas teacher licensure.
 Here, students will also become familiar with the Ozarks Teacher Education Programs of study and be introduced to their faculty.
-Students will receive all programmatic materials essential to their learning of the Teacher Education Program and begin their professional development during six required seminars.
-Students are expected to apply for conditional admission to the Pat Walker Teacher Education Program and to complete the PRAXIS I exam at the conclusion of their sophomore year.
+Students will receive all programmatic materials essential to their learning of the Teacher Education Program and begin their professional development during six additional required seminars.
+Students are expected to apply for conditional admission to the Pat Walker Teacher Education Program and to complete the PRAXIS I exam prior by the conclusion of their sophomore year.
 Application materials are available at the Hurie Teacher Education Center.